About end-to-end encryption

-End-to-end encrypted chats between you and one other person have their own security code used to verify that the calls and the messages you send to that chat are end-to-end encrypted.
+End-to-end encrypted chats between you and one other person have their own security code.
+This code is used to verify that the calls and the messages you send to that chat are end-to-end encrypted.

 Note: The verification process is optional for end-to-end encrypted chats, and only used to confirm that the messages and calls you send are end-to-end encrypted.

 This code can be found in the contact info screen, both as a QR code and a 60-digit number.
 These codes are unique to each individual chat and can be compared between people in each chat to verify that the messages you send to the chat are end-to-end encrypted.
 Security codes are just visible versions of the special keys shared between you - and don't worry, it's not the actual keys themselves, they're always kept secret.
 When you verify a chat is end-to-end encrypted, this also verifies that you and your contact’s lists of linked devices are up to date.